AdobeDocs/analytics-platform.en/help/data-views/data-views-usecases.md

 >
 >This functionality is currently in [limited testing](/help/release-notes/releases.md).

-Schemas in Adobe Experience Platform contain Date and Date-Time fields.
+Schemas in Adobe Experience Platform contain [!UICONTROL Date] and [!UICONTROL Date-Time] fields.
 CJA data views now support these fields.
 When you drag these fields into a data view as a dimension, you can specify their [format](/help/data-views/component-settings/format.md).
 This format setting determines how the fields are displayed in reporting.
 For example:

 * For the Date format, if you select **[!UICONTROL Day]** with the format **[!UICONTROL Month, Day, Year]**, an example output in reporting might look like: August 23, 2022.